Modeling individual attention dynamics on online social media

 \emph{Data validation}.
 We empirically validate our model by measuring how individuals allocate their attention on CMV, where users reward their peers for interesting comments.
-On CMV, users submit posts expressing a certain opinion, and others respond to the post, attempting to change the poster's view by providing counterarguments.
-The original post's creator acknowledges the relevant comments by rewarding the author of the successful comment.
-We use these rewards as traces to monitor the attention dynamics of the post's creator, i.e., to reconstruct the probability distribution $P(t^*)$ that a comment is rewarded at time $t^*$.
+On CMV, users submit posts expressing a certain opinion, and others respond to the post, attempting to change the OP's view by providing counterarguments.
+The OP acknowledges the relevant comments by rewarding the author of the successful comment.
+We use these rewards as traces to monitor the attention dynamics of the OP, i.e., to reconstruct the probability distribution $P(t^*)$ that a comment is rewarded at time $t^*$.